 The first Australian made plates were produced in August 1880 by Phillip Marchant of Adelaide, who sold his product as Adelaide Instantaneous Dry Plates.
 However, in the early 1880s the dry plates available in Australia were mostly imported, and the quality wasn't always reliable.
 Thomas Baker saw a gap in the market, and being a trained chemist, decided to pursue a manufacturing career in the rapidly expanding field of photography.
 Because of his chemistry expertise he was able to develop a successful product designed for Australian conditions, to compete with the imported brands.

 Thomas Baker first experimented with making photographic dry plates in the early 1880s.
 He painstakingly recorded his emulsion recipes, and the results of his many experiments, in a formulae book, which he kept in use for almost 40 years.
-Then in 1884, at age thirty, rather than continue his recently begun medical studies, he established the business T. Baker & Co to commercially manufacture these glass plates, which he branded 'Special Rapid Plates'.
+Then in 1884, at age thirty, rather than continue his recently begun medical studies, he established a business to commercially manufacture these glass plates, which he branded 'Baker's Gelatine Plates'.

 By 1885 Baker, his wife and his sister-in-law were selling his glass plate negatives to photographers at a shop that was located at 190 Russell Street in Melbourne.
 Kodak legend has it that they worked around the clock, making the plates at night and selling the plates during the day.
 In June 1885, Thomas Baker advertised for a messenger boy to assist at the Russell Street premises.